FREQUENTLY ASKED QUESTIONS

 What should I bring?

-Do not bring drugs or alcohol.
 You might want to bring some extra money for food, band merch or other cool gadgets (see next question for specifics).
 If you get sweaty easily you should bring deodorant and spare T-shirt, please!
 If you are entering a team of four in the Gladiator Games competition, feel free to make yourselves some epic gladiator banners to unify your team.
-Bring your camera for some epic pictures with various costumed characters.
-Coat, purse and backpack check is available at no cost.
+It is mandatory to check bags and backpacks to ensure Voltage stays a chem-free event.
+Coat check is available at no cost.
+Do not bring drugs or alcohol.

 Should I bring extra money?
 What is there to eat?